fejwk/IronHack-Projects/Amex Challenge - README.md

 - Go back to data manipulation step and treat nulls with other strategies such as median, mode and KNN Imputer and compare the score with the developed models.
 - Explore data modelling with time series
+- Run more training iterations and folds in order to maximize the model's learning curve.